-The illustration on the next page shows how to connect the 581E to balanced and unbalanced sources and loads.
+The illustration on the next page shows how to connect the 305 to balanced and unbalanced sources and loads.
+Please remember that unbalanced operation is not recommended.

-To operate the 581E from unbalanced sources, run a 2-conductor shielded cable (that's two conductors plus the shield) from the source to the 581E.
-At the source, connect the low/minus side to the shield, these connect to the source's ground; connect the high/plus side to the source's signal connection.
-At the 581E, the high/plus wire connects to pin 2, the low/minus wire connects to pin 3, and the shield (always) connects to pin 1.
-This is the preferred method as it makes best use of the 581E's balanced input (even though the source is unbalanced).
-The other alternative shown in the illustration converts the 581E's balanced input into an unbalanced input at the input connector.
+If you must operate the 305 from unbalanced sources, run a 2-conductor shielded cable (that s two conductors plus the shield) from the source to the 305.
+At the source, connect the cable connector s sleeve to one conductor (this will be the - or the low conductor) and connect the tip to the remaining + or high conductor, leaving the shield unconnected.
+Connect the shield to the chassis connection and the cable s - and + to the corresponding 305 input connection.

+This is the preferred method as it makes best use of the 305's balanced input (even though the source is unbalanced).
+An alternative shown in the illustration converts the 305's balanced input into an unbalanced input at the input connector.
 This works, but is more susceptible to hum and buzz than the preferred method.
-There is no level difference between either method.
+There is no level difference between methods.

-You can drive unbalanced loads with the 581E's outputs by using the XLR connector with pin 3 left open.
+You can drive unbalanced loads with the 305's outputs by using the XLR connector with pin 3 left open.
 In an emergency (the show must go on), you can ground pin 3, but if you have the choice...leave it open.
-If you must ground pin 3, it is must be grounded at the 581E, rather than at the other end of the cable.
+If you must ground pin 3, it must be grounded at the 305, rather than at the other end of the cable.
 The price, regardless of whether or not pin 3 is grounded is 6 dB less output level.
 If your system is wired with pin 3 hot, and you are driving an unbalanced load, pin 2 must float.